huseyinburak/DAGNN/README.md

 The number of hidden layers in NN and the number of nodes in each layer can be determined dynamically.

 Hyperparameters can be changed for optimization.

+The output after each NN is visualized with t-SNE.

+Layer number versus accuracy value is plotted.